Frequently Asked Questions – Peppermint Shrimp & Aiptasia Control

 Why do some peppermint shrimp ignore Aiptasia?

-Do you guarantee they will eat Aiptasia?
+Do you guarantee they'll eat Aiptasia?

-How many shrimp should I add to my tank?
+How many shrimp should I add?

 Can I keep peppermint shrimp with fish?